Compensation Committee Charter

 The Committee shall meet at least two times annually and more frequently as circumstances require.

-The Chairman of the Committee shall set the agenda of items to be addressed at each meeting and shall, if practicable, circulate the agenda to each member of the Committee in advance of each meeting (at least three days in advance in the case of the annual meeting).
+The Chair of the Committee shall set the agenda of items to be addressed at each meeting and shall, if practicable, circulate the agenda to each member of the Committee in advance of each meeting (at least three days in advance in the case of the annual meeting).

 A majority of the members of the Committee shall constitute a quorum and the Committee may act by a majority of its members unless otherwise specified in this Charter.